DDM-Lab/cmu-trustm/README.md

-    {"user": "<the user id this was called with goes here>", "id": "<the same ID as was provided to this call>", "action": <a string one of "up", "down" or "ignore">}
+    {"user": "<the user id this was called with goes here>", "id": "<the same ID as was provided to this call>", "action": <a string one of "up", "down" or "ignore">, "confidence": {"up": <a number between 0 and 1, inclusive>, "down": <a number between 0 and 1, inclusive>, "ignore": <a number between 0 and 1, inclusive>}}

+The three confidence values should sum to 1, and reflect the *model*’s confidence in these outcomes.
+Typically the highest such value will correspond to the model’s prediction, but if there are ties for the highest, a random choice is made; this typically occurs in the first few rounds before the model has received much feedback.

 ### The `mark` command